solygambas/graphql-blogging-api/README.md

 - setting up a PostgreSQL database and a server on Heroku with [Prisma Cloud integration](https://www.prisma.io/blog/heroku-integration-homihof6eifi).
 - installing pgAdmin to visualize data and exploring the Prisma GraphQL API (directives, create and connect).
 - integrating Prisma into Node.js with prisma-binding and graphql-cli.
-- using prisma-binding and async/await method to perform CRUD operations : query, mutation, exists, subscription.
+- using prisma-binding and async/await method to perform CRUD operations: query, mutation, exists, subscription.
 - handling deletions with @relation, SET_NULL and CASCADE.
 - integrating operation arguments and refactoring resolvers for queries, mutations and subscriptions.
 - using Node.js as a middleware to protect the GraphQL API.